hello-adam-martin/PropertyMentor/bookings/README.md

 1. Check-out date must be after check-in date
 2. Bookings cannot overlap with existing bookings for the same property
-3. Bookings must adhere to the property's booking rules (minimum stay, no check-in/check-out days, etc.)
+3. Bookings must adhere to the property's booking rules:
+   - No check-ins on restricted days
+   - No check-outs on restricted days
+   - Minimum stay requirement (either default or date-specific)
 4. Gap stays are allowed if the property permits them

 ## Price Calculation